rehno-lindeque/adt-typecheck.js/README.markdown

 `adt.typecheck` is easiest to read using CoffeeScript shorthands.
 For this reason all of the examples here use CoffeeScript notation.

+Two words of warning:

+* Debugging wrapped up function calls can be painful.
+When debugging it is occasionally helpful to comment out the signature to avoid stepping through lots of this typechecking code.
+* **adt-typecheck.js** is designed for flexibility rather than performance, especially since ADT's aren't natively implemented in JavaScript.
+  If JavaScript performance is an issue for you, you may want to reconsider using a run-time typechecker.

 Also, please note that **adt-typecheck.js** does not have an official release yet.
 Parts of the API can and will change over time.